How to Play Ladder Ball in the Yard (Rules and Scoring)

 • If a player scores over 21, the points they score in the last round don’t count.

-• For example: a player goes into a round with 20 points.
+• Example: a player goes into a round with 20 points.
 Say they score two points, bringing their total to 22.
 The two points they scored in that round don’t count, and their total is still 20.
 They must play another round in the hopes of scoring exactly one point to reach the goal of 21 points.

 • In the case of a tie, players continue playing until one player scores exactly two points at the end of a round.